Supporting Brain and Body Function for Stroke Patients Through Hyperbaric Oxygen

 3. Mindfulness Products

-Wellness has taken center stage since 2020, and mindfulness is one of the most in-demand aspects of this concept.
+Wellness has taken center stage since 2020, and mindfulness is one of the most anticipated in-demand trends in health care in 2023

 • Medical research points toward brain health benefits of mindfulness exercises such as meditation.